gt1719/Finding-the-Secret-to-Academic-Success---Capstone-Project/README.md

 * Students living with both their parents or stable households seem to be perform better.
 * Students who wish to go for higher education perform better in school.
 * Increased commute time has a negative impact on academic performance.
+* Increasing weekly study time perform better in final score.
+* Student’s who has better internet access, perform better.
+* Alcohol consumption also has a negative impact on academic performance.

 These are just some of the insights that were found in the data.
 These ideas were than supported by the machine learning modeling stage which showed that the same features were important for predicting final score.